HAAIL-Universe/Othello/docs/GOAL_HANDLING_AUDIT.md

   - Step completion + step detail are persisted via API endpoints and goal_events.
 - Needs decision:
   - Legacy `ui_action=plan_from_text` still deletes all steps if called directly; UI now uses `plan_from_text_append`, but the overwrite endpoint remains available for other clients.
+- UX/contract gaps addressed here:
+  - Placeholder replies ("It isn't saved yet.") violate "No silent failure" and "Contract before cleverness" by returning non-actionable output instead of a useful response.
+  - Headings-as-steps violates "Plans are hypotheses; outcomes are facts" and UI clarity by inserting non-actionable rows into the read model.

 ## Proposed/implemented change set (minimal, contract-driven)
 1) Add plan append action (no overwrite):